hadijaveed/docker-compose-anywhere/Readme.md

 - Alerting and monitoring

+For the most up-to-date list of supported Linux distributions, please refer to the [official Docker documentation on supported platforms](https://docs.docker.com/engine/install/#supported-platforms).

 ## So let's get started
 First get a server or VM up and running.
 You can use any cloud provider (AWS EC2, GCP VM, Azure VM, Digital Ocean, Linode, etc) or even self hosted solution.